THE RISE OF LESBIANISM ACROSS KENYAN UNIVERSITIES.

 Those were some of the confessions we received, on digging more into the subject, Lesbianism appears a normal encounter among most of the girls we interviewed, almost 2/3 of the twenty-five girls we interviewed claimed to have had a casual experience or an intimate experience with lesbianism.
 An intimate experience in our survey meant a sexual encounter and close experiences meant, Wooing from lesbians, arousal, proposals, and lures.

 The term ‘come out’ was referred to as the understanding and coming to terms that you are a lesbian and not being afraid to say that you are one.

-According to more findings, Online dating sites such as Tinder, some Kenyan dating sites , WhatsApp group chats, Facebook groups and Instagram were accredited by most girls as the hubs or finding places for other lesbians, yet in contrast to these claims owners of the dating sites refuted these claims, siting that Lesbianism is illegal and they do not tolerate it . ‘’We have gotten a lot of enquiries from gay people but we have to follow the law.
+According to more findings, Online dating sites such as Tinder, some Kenyan dating sites, WhatsApp group chats, Facebook groups, and Instagram were accredited by most girls as the hubs or finding places for other lesbians, yet in contrast to these claims owners of the dating sites refuted these claims, citing that Lesbianism is illegal and they do not tolerate it. ‘’We have gotten a lot of inquiries from gay people but we have to follow the law.
 Unlike the US or UK, gay parties are illegal and we carry out our business within the law.
 But if laws could change maybe we can look into such an arrangement.’’
-Ian Shirwood the founder of the largest speed dating and online hook up site, Date Me Kenya, says.
+Ian Shirwood the founder of the largest speed dating and online hook-up site, Date Me Kenya, says.

-Have something to comment?
+Have something to comment on?
 Let us know down in the comments, subscribe to our weekly newsletter for more updates.

 WRITTEN AS INTERVIEWED BY VAZI COUTURE’S EDITORS AND FREELANCE CONTRIBUTORS TO THE EDITORIAL ACROSS KENYAN UNIVERSITIES.
 Where requested names were changed to conceal identity.